Disaster Relief Organizations

 They care for them with food, medical aid, hygiene awareness programs, adult education and tutoring for children.
 God has blessed this ministry.
 Many patients have found healing and hope for the future.
 This kind of care often takes patience, consistency, and gentle presence.

 When serving vulnerable people, ask what safeguarding steps are in place—especially for children.
+Organizations like Save the Children require extensive background checks and child safeguarding training for anyone working directly with children.
 Choose roles that fit your skills and protect healthy boundaries for everyone involved.
+The Alliance for Child Protection in Humanitarian Action provides evidence-based best practices for engaging volunteers ethically in child protection responses.

 Will you join us by financially supporting these compassion ministries or joining us as a volunteer?
 Your gift to GFA ministry programs helps national missionaries to meet the basic needs of many people.
 It will especially help when natural disasters occur.

 If you are exploring volunteer opportunities, start by choosing a role you can do steadily, not only once.
+Research shows that long-term recovery can take months or years, requiring sustained volunteer commitment well after media attention fades.
 Many communities need steady care during long term recovery, after urgent attention fades.[5]
 A monthly gift, a one-time donation, or a service commitment can all be meaningful ways to help—depending on your capacity.

 Learn more about disaster relief organizations